 Nice to Meet You!

-We’re the Miller Family — Carson, Lauren, & Lincoln.
+We’re the Miller Family — Carson, Lauren, Lincoln, & Violet.
 And if you stick around, you might get to know our dog Sebastian and cats Tobi and Darryl.
 Can you tell we like The Office and Parks and Rec?

-We recently bought a 1920’s farmhouse that sits on 2.5 acres in south-central Kansas.
-Carson and I grew up in the suburbs and currently have very little knowledge of how to care for a small farm.
+In 2021, we bought a 1920’s farmhouse that sits on 2.5 acres in south-central Kansas.
+Carson and I grew up in the suburbs and bought our property with very little knowledge of how to care for a small farm.
 Carson grew up in both Arkansas and Kansas, and I lived in Kansas and Arizona.
 Our time in Kansas overlapped by one year in high school, and the rest is history!
 We spent the last several years in northwest Arkansas; however, a big turn of events drastically changed our plans and brought us home to the Midwest.